Assessment of potential impact of Covid-19 Pandemic on the EAC Coffee Sector

 Effects on coffee production in the region are caused, for example, by regulations affecting production capacity, or limited availability of inputs or staff.
 According to Sucafina’s Covid-19 updates for the coffee sector, production of coffee in EAC countries has so far not been affected more than in other countries and appears to be operating without many issues with the exception of delays in bringing coffee to the ports in Kenya, Rwanda and especially Uganda.
 Neither the spread of Covid-19 across the EAC nor measures taken by EAC governments have so far heavily affected coffee production and export.
 At the same time, the risk of this happening remains extraordinarily high: if the number of cases increases, if it affects neuralgic points in the coffee supply and logistics chain, and/or if governments take more stringent measures, the impact could easily be that production and export completely stops.

 Barriers and frictions in taking coffee beans to the market include the availability and cost of transportation, and additional measures at border point.
 More broadly, export of coffee from landlocked Burundi, Rwanda and Uganda could be further affected by measures taken by several governments restricting the entry of trucks from Partner States

-And finally, structural changes in the global economy brought about by the crisis, such as an expected lower openness to trade works against the sector.
+And finally, structural changes in the global economy brought about by the crisis, such as an expected lower openness to trade, works against the sector.
 So far, there are no indications that the pandemic would lead to structural shifts in the global coffee sector.
-Nevertheless, a slow recovery from Covid-19 in developed country markets poses a particular risk for speciality coffee producers.
-Furthermore, the current situation creates headwinds for the attempts to increase value addition for coffee within the EAC partner States
+Nevertheless, a slow recovery from Covid-19 in developed country markets poses a particular risk for specialty coffee producers.
+Furthermore, the current situation creates headwinds for the attempts to increase value addition for coffee within the EAC Partner States